adamurban04/portfolio/_posts/2024-01-12-welcome-to-jekyll.markdown

 I felt fortunate to be there, and I still do.
 Just 10 days before the flight, I had no idea I would get accepted.
 (It’s remarkable how late Irish people get to know, whether they were accepted or not).

 >_“If I were to think of something I wouldn’t want to live without, it would be passion.
-To fearing to get excited about something and going for it is one of the most important philosophies I try to follow.
+Not fearing to get excited about something and going for it is one of the most important philosophies I try to follow.
 To high school students contemplating about studying abroad, I would say: Do not be afraid to take a step into the unknown.
 You’ll be surprised how much you can accomplish when you don’t let fear stop you._

 \- The translation of the last paragraph I wrote in Czech for my scholar-webpage on TKFF website: